 NURSING.com is the BEST place to learn nursing.
 With over 2,000+ clear, concise, and visual lessons, there is something for you!

-We literally get hundreds of emails a day from nursing students.
+We get hundreds of emails a day from nursing students.

-Sadly, a good portion of them are from students that feel like they should quit nursing school altogether.
+Sadly, a good portion of them are from students who feel like they should quit nursing school altogether.

 Here are just a couple of recent quotes from students: